I have found that when I honor and respect people, it comes right back. I don’t have to ask for it.

 If I am graceful and merciful, I am given grace and mercy back.

 If I am open and honest, my relationships with people will be open and honest.

 If I value people and they know I value them, they rightly value me.

 If I am generous with people, it’s infectious and it unlocks generosity in them.

 If I love people unconditionally, I am loved.

-This is true in our own homes, our educational institutions, our places of business, our social circles, and our churches.
+This is true in our own homes, our educational institutions, our business, our social circles, and our churches.